skbolton/tddjavascript/readme.md

 ### Reflections
 What I like about this chapter is that you build up a testing framework from scratch.
 A lot of the logic is foreign to me though.
 It kinda reminds me of secrets of a javascript ninja by John Resig, but just a little simpler.
 Which is a good thing I guess.
 All in all I think this will be a good book for me to get through, but it will be challenging.

+## Chapter 2 - TDD Process
+This chapter seemed the most hard to follow for me.
+There isn't a lot of code in this chapter more of an overview of TDD and how it used on a large scale project.
+For me its tough to really follow along because I have never found myself working on a team on a large scale project.
+I am sure that the knowledge in here is useful and that there will come a time when I can connect with it.
+But for now this chapter didn't resinate with me at all and I was glad it was over.
+It did state some obvious things about why TDD is good, but at this point it is all RA RA RA.
+I am ready to learn how to test better.
+The next chapter will be where things get interesting I believe.